Through The Fibro Fog

 Find sweet and savoury ideas on my sauces page, including fruity apple blueberry sauce for a sweet treat, cranberry sauce perfect for holiday recipes and pumpkin puree for fall recipes!
 Some other ideas:

-• jar of macadamia nut pesto with a spoon in it.
+• jar of macadamia nut pesto with a spoon in it next to garlic, basil leaves and a bottle of olive oil.

 Macadamia Pesto